4vish/x-verba/README.md

-X-Verba is the first static governance analyser — a tool that finds structural risk in code the way linters find bugs.
-Static governance analysis is the discipline of detecting structural governance gaps in code — the boundaries, checks, and invariants that determine what a system is allowed to do and what it must never do.
+X-Verba is the first static governance analyser — a tool that finds structural risk in code the way linters find bugs.test Static governance analysis is the discipline of detecting structural governance gaps in code — the boundaries, checks, and invariants that determine what a system is allowed to do and what it must never do.
 A free CLI that scans any codebase, finds unprotected decision points, and generates a governance template you can actually use.
 Works on any repo.
 No account required.
 Built by Super Semantics.